excalibur1234/pacui/README.md

 ## Use pacli

 ### Start pacli with a GUI
 In order to start pacli, you need to execute the "pacli" file inside your pacli-simple directory.
-When you followed the download instructions above, just go to your home directory and execute:
+When you followed the download instructions above, just execute:
 ```
-./pacli-simple/pacli
+~/pacli-simple/pacli
 ```

 ### Manual Installation